firewalld/ansible-role-firewall/README.md

 The configuration of the firewall could limit access to the machine over the network.
-Therefore it is needed to make sure that the SSH port is still accessible for the ansible server.
+Therefore it is needed to make sure that the SSH port is still accessible for the Ansible server.

 ### Using MAC addresses

-As MAC addresses can no be used in netfilter to identify interfaces, this role is doing a mapping from the MAC addresses to interfaces for netfilter.
+As MAC addresses can not be used in netfilter to identify interfaces, this role is doing a mapping from the MAC addresses to interfaces for netfilter.
 The network needs to be configured before the firewall to be able to get the mapping to interfaces.